Spanish Water Dog as an Emotional Support Dog

 - Hip Dysplasia and Eye Disorders: Regular veterinary check-ups can help detect these early, ensuring prompt treatment and management.

-- Exercise-Associated Ailments: Given their energetic nature, an adequate and moderated exercise routine is essential to avoid injuries and maintain joint health.
+- Exercise-Associated Ailments: Given their energetic nature, an adequate and moderated exercise routine is essential.
+This helps avoid injuries and maintain joint health.

 Grooming, Comfort, and Maintenance Needs